Testifying Demeanor: What Are You Communicating to Attorneys and Jurors?

 - Practice alone

-- Practice in front of a trusted and honest friend–invite criticism.
+- When you’re ready: practice in person in front of a trusted and honest friend–invite criticism.

 - Practice again in a pre-trial conference with the attorney.